-The philosophy of the Public Health Department is based on Christian biblical health principles.
+The philosophy of the Public Health Department is based on biblically inspired health principles, with encouragement of scientific inquiry, and implementation of evidence-based practice.
 Humankind as whole beings with physical, emotional, social, ecological, and spiritual dimensions, are created and redeemed as whole persons.
-While scientific inquiry is important in achieving whole person's health, the Public Health Department considers that health, disease, and healing dynamics are determined, to a large extent by adherence or non-adherence to God's moral and natural laws.
-Redemption by Jesus Christ brings healing and transformation of lifestyles for longer and higher quality of life.
+The Public Health Department considers that wellness and healing dynamics are influenced by adherence or non-adherence to God's moral and natural laws.
+Redemption by Jesus Christ brings spiritual healing and transformation, with the added benefit of promoting healthy lifestyle practices associated with a longer and higher quality of life.